 Turning, I notice Josh, the guide at the rear of the group, gives a nod of assurance.

-We stand together in awe of the bear, which saunters away and eventually beds down in kelp on shore 100m to our right.
+We stand together in awe of the bear, which saunters away and eventually beds down in kelp on the shoreline, 100 metres to our right.

 Collectively, people let out wows of appreciation and sighs of relief.